 Step 4 - Marketing

-Having a better understanding about your market will allow you to run your business more efficiently; having a powerful network can provide you and your business with opportunities for growth.
+Having a better understanding of your market will allow you to run your business more efficiently and a powerful network can provide you and your business with opportunities for growth.

-Market Research and Planning is all about customers: knowing their needs and wants, and creating the ideal customer experience.
+Market research is all about customers.
+It is important to know their needs and wants, and create the ideal customer experience.

 - Target Market Comparison Worksheet (SCORE)

-- Search the SourceLink Nebraska Resource Navigator to find networking resources, including your local chamber of commerce
+- Search the SourceLink Nebraska Resource Navigator to find networking resources.

 - Networking for Success (SCORE)